Truth matters. Or at least, it should.

 These are teenage young men, but the social media mob is fine with their lives turned upside down for a story that was grossly misreported.

-Actress Alyssa Milano wrote a piece for the Wrap
+Actress Alyssa Milano wrote a piece for the Wrap where she said:

 These boys, who attend a religious school, were there on a school trip protesting against a woman’s right to reproductive freedom.
 Several of these boys were wearing red MAGA hats, a hat that has become synonymous with white nationalism and racism.